betaoab/front-end-interview/README.md

 You have been provided a list of all known elements in the file `periodic-table-data.json`.
 The list provides each element's row (period), column (group), name, symbol, as well as some other data such as atomic weight or block.

 The task is to display a simple periodic table in the browser, using data from the provided file.
 The elements should be arranged by periods (rows) and groups (columns).
+With this task, we are looking to evaluate a candidate's general capability in front-end development, including data consumption and rendering, choice of relevant tools for the task, attention to design and understanding of broad requirements.

 Scope:
 * Each element's cell should display: